Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/01/there-are-no-wrong-answers-only-wrong-questions.md

 The person asking the original question didn’t feel that I had answered the question, but not only that they decided to get snarky about it

-> “It’s amazing how you verbosely managed to repeat all the same stuff I already said in my question without adding any value, let along answering it.
-Downvoted.”
+> It’s amazing how you verbosely managed to repeat all the same stuff I already said in my question without adding any value, let along answering it.
+Downvoted.

 A year or two ago I would have been upset by this.
 I would probably have responded in kind and the flame wars would have started.
 The thing is, I no longer take this stuff personally.
 I probably *did* misunderstand the question entirely and haven’t helped at all.
 I understand that this probably frustrated the person asking the question.